E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/fftw/readme.rst

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

 The DL_MESO code is developed using git version control.
 Currently the GPU version is under a branch named "add_gpu_version".
-After downloading the code, checkout to the GPU branch and look into the "DPD/gpu_version" folder, i.e:
+After downloading the code, checkout the GPU branch and look into the "DPD/gpu_version" folder, i.e:

 * git clone DL_MESO_repository_path
 * cd dl_meso